Cozy Peach Kitchen

 Zucchini bread batter in a loaf pan.

-Divide the zucchini bread between two loaf pans, or bake the zucchini bread one at a time.
+Divide the batter between two loaf pans, or bake the bread one at a time.
 The bread batter can be covered and refrigerated for 1-2 hours while the other loaf bakes, but I don't recommend leaving it too much longer.

 Bake at 350F for 45 minutes to an hour.
 Test the center with a toothpick.
 Remove from the oven and let sit in the loaf pans for 5 minutes before turning out onto a cooling rack.

-Making zucchini bread is really easy, but I do have a few tips to make sure that you have the best zucchini bread every single time that you make this recipe.
+Making zucchini bread is really easy, but I do have a few tips to make sure that you have the best result every single time that you make this recipe.

 • Spoon and level flour: This is my number one baking tip.
 Use a spoon to scoop flour into the measuring cup until it is overflowing.
 Scrape excess flour off the top of the measuring cup using the back of a knife.
 Do not shake or press the flour down into the cup.